 Enagic Kangen Water Scam?
 Yes It Is In My Opinion!

 Spending thousands of dollars on a machine that changes the pH of your water sounds like a poor investment to me.
 Incredible claims are made about what this water can do for you.
 Also, selling these machines is presented as an excellent business opportunity.
-My subscribers have requested that I take a look into the Enagic Kangen Water business opportunity.
+My subscribers have requested that I take a look into the Enagic Kangen Water scam.
 Here is what I have found.

 Enagic Kangen Water Scam Claims